PKizzle/dns/README.md

 - Improved RRs, by having the rdata specified in an _rdata_ package.
 - Examples included the cmd/ directory.
 - Escapes (\DDD and \x) in domain names is not supported (anymore) - the overhead (50-100%) was too high.
+- Easy way for custom RRs and EDNS0 pseudo RRs.

 Have fun!